JhonathanBarrios21/hopf-tda/README.md

 This repository contains the code and data supporting the paper:

-**"A Topological Criterion for Detecting Hopf Bifurcations from Time Series"**
+**"Topological Detection of Hopf Bifurcations via Persistent Homology: A Functional Criterion from Time Series"**

 Jhonathan Barrios, Yásser Echávez, Carlos F. Álvarez (2026, submitted)